Whoopi Goldberg

 A Scene from 'Rat Race'

-In 2019, Goldberg appeared in the mystical detective series "Instinct," playing the role of Joan Ross.
+In 2019, Goldberg appeared in the supernatural detective series "Instinct," playing Joan Ross.

 Whoopi Goldberg winning Best Supporting Actress - 63rd Oscars (1991)

 Besides her active film career, the actress has been successful on television.
-She hosted her own talk show for several years and frequently participated in "Comic Relief."
-She still hosts the morning program The View on ABC.
+She hosted her own talk show for several years and was a regular on "Comic Relief."
+She continues hosting the daytime talk show The View on ABC.

 Whoopi Goldberg on The View